celestiaorg/blobstream-contracts/README.md

 ### Events and messages relayed

  **Validator sets**:
- The relayer informs the Blobstream contract who are the current validators and their power.
+ The relayer informs the Blobstream contract who the current validators are and their power.
- This results in an execution of the `updateValidatorSet` function.
+ This results in the execution of the `updateValidatorSet` function.

  **Batches**:
  The relayer informs the Blobstream contract of new data root tuple roots.
- This results in an execution of the `submitDataRootTupleRoot` function.
+ This results in the execution of the `submitDataRootTupleRoot` function.

 ## Audits